haiweima/Research/index.md

 ### 9. Are there any risks to participation?

-The primary risk may be difficult or challenging emotions that arise during the course of writing journal updates and answering survey questions.
+Since some survey questions are related to your psychophysical states, the primary risk associated with participation may be difficult or challenging emotions that arise during the course of answering questions.

+### 10. Are there any benefits to participation?

+You may feel a sense of contribution to helping the community and advancing the science.

-### 10. What results will my participation yield?
+### 11. What results will my participation yield?
 Your valued input will result in a publication in a research conference and you can opt in to receive an email notification about study results in a lay-accessible blog post in around June, 2022.

-### 11. Is there any compensation for my participation?
+### 12. Is there any compensation for my participation?
 Yes!
-After completing the study, you will receive a $15 Amazon digital gift card for compensation.
+After completing the study (i.e., completing the final post-study survey), you will receive a message with a link to a survey, where you can provide the email address or phone number to receive the $15 Amazon digital gift card.

-### 12. What if I do not want to receive the compensation?
+### 13. What if I do not want to receive the compensation?
-You can simply ignore the message you receive regarding compensation.
+You can simply ignore the message you receive regarding compensation after you complete the study or explicitly say no in the survey in that message.

-### 13. How can I contact you if I have questions or issues not discussed here?
+### 14. What if I have questions, concerns, or complaints about the research?

-You can send an email to maxxx979@umn.edu or a SMS text to 651-239-6957 to reach out to Haiwei Ma for support and help.
+You are encouraged to contact Haiwei Ma by emailing to maxxx979@umn.edu or texting 651-239-6957 for support and help.

+This research has been reviewed and approved by an IRB within the Human Research Protections Program (HRPP).
+To share feedback privately with the HRPP about your research experience, call the Research Participants’ Advocate Line at 612-625-1650 (Toll Free: 1-888-224-8636) or go to z.umn.edu/participants.
+You are encouraged to contact the HRPP if:

+●       Your questions, concerns, or complaints are not being answered by the research team.
+●       You cannot reach the research team.
+●       You want to talk to someone besides the research team.
+●       You have questions about your rights as a research participant.
+●       You want to get information or provide input about this research.